 Director.
 Mr. Javorsky was first elected to the Board in 2009.
-For the past five years he has been engaged in production agriculture in Western Oklahoma with principal enterprises consisting of wheat, cotton, milo, sesame, hay, canola, and cow/calf production, together with custom planting and cotton harvesting.
-Mr. Javorsky is President of Welderson Farms Inc., a family farming operation, co-owner of A&K Skid Steer, a cedar tree removal business, and Board Chairman of the Western Oklahoma Christian School, a private elementary school in Clinton, Oklahoma.
-He is a member of the Corn Bible Academy Relocation Committee and a member of Friends of Christian Education Board, both educational groups in Western Oklahoma.
-He was formerly on the Board of Directors of Midwest Farmer's Coop, a cotton gin, feed, fertilizer and fuel coop.
-Mr. Javorsky was elected to a three-year term expiring in 2018.
+For the past five years he has been engaged in production agriculture in Western Oklahoma with principal enterprises consisting of wheat, cotton, milo, sesame, hay, canola, and cow/calf production, together with custom planting and custom harvesting.
+Mr. Javorsky is

+President of Welderson Farms Inc., a family farming operation and co-owner of A&K Skid Steer, a cedar tree removal business.
+Mr. Javorsky serves as a member of the Corn Bible Academy Relocation Committee, a Christian school located in Corn, Oklahoma.
+He was formerly on the Board of Directors of Midwest Farmer's Coop, a cotton gin, feed, fertilizer and fuel coop, a former board member of Friends of Christian Education, an education group in Western Oklahoma, and former board member and Chairman of the Western Oklahoma Christian School, a private elementary school in Clinton, Oklahoma.
+Mr. Javorsky was elected to a three-year term expiring in 2021.